Trump, Biden debate marked by clashes, but less chaos

 A member of each of the Trump and Biden campaigns monitored the person who controlled the mute button backstage, Fahrenkopf told The Associated Press, noting that the button would not be used beyond the first four minutes of each topic.

-Trump was diagnosed with COVID-19 two days after the event, and he and the White House have refused to say whether he abided by commission rules and tested negative for the virus before that debate.

-Organizers initially planned to separate the candidates with plexiglass barriers, but removed them hours before the debate began.
-A Trump campaign official said the decision was made after Meadows called Anthony Fauci, the nation's highly respected top infectious diseases expert, during a walkthrough of the venue site.
-Meadows them put Fauci on speakerphone, and Fauci told those in the room that all it would do was provide a false sense of security, the person said.
+Organizers had initially planned to separate the candidates with plexiglass barriers, but the barrier were removed hours before the debate began.
+A Trump campaign official said the decision was made after White House chief of staff Mark Meadows called Anthony Fauci, the nation's highly respected top infectious diseases expert, during a walkthrough of the venue site.

+Meadows put Fauci on speakerphone and Fauci told those in the room that all a barrier would do was provide a false sense of security, the person said.

+Trump was diagnosed with COVID-19 two days after the last debate, and he and the White House have refused to say whether he abided by commission rules and tested negative for the virus before that debate.

-Additionally, any audience member who refused to wear a mask would be removed, organizers said.
+The debate commission also tightened its rules on masks, with organizers saying that any audience member who refused to wear one would be removed.
 Last month, several members of the Trump family removed their masks once seated in the debate hall, but were allowed to stay.
-This time, Melania Trump, who was appearing in public for the first time since her own diagnosis with the virus, was seen in her seat wearing a mask.
+This time, first lady Melania Trump, appearing in public for the first time since her own coronavirus diagnosis, as well as other members of the Trump family were seen wearing masks at times.

 Before the debate began, Fahrenkopf repeated the instruction to the small audience.